mayadata-io/e2e-aws/script/2-infra-setup/create-striped-pool/README.md

 #### Procedure

-- This job triggers litmus experiment which creates striped storage pool using disks.
+- This job triggers e2e experiment which creates striped storage pool using disks.
-- The litmus experiment receives the necessary parameters in form of pod environmental variables and updates the manifest accordingly.
+- The e2e experiment receives the necessary parameters in form of pod environmental variables and updates the manifest accordingly.
 - This test checks if the required cStor pool is created successfully using kubectl command `kubectl get spc`
 - This investigates if the corresponding cstor pool pods are running using SPC as label.
 - Finally, this job updates the result CR with the actual result.